opensearch-project/documentation-website/_search-plugins/search-pipelines/ml-inference-search-response.md

 ```
 {% include copy-curl.html %}

-In this configuration, you're providing the following parameters:
+In this configuration, you've provided the following parameters:

-- The `model_id` specifies the unique identifier of the text similarity model.
+- The `model_id` parameter specifies the unique identifier of the text similarity model.
-- The `function_name` is set to `REMOTE`, indicating that the model is hosted externally.
+- The `function_name` parameter is set to `REMOTE`, indicating that the model is hosted externally.
-- The `input_map` maps the `diary` field from each document to the `text` input of the model, and the search query term to the `text_pair` input.
+- The `input_map` parameter maps the `diary` field from each document to the `text` input of the model as well as the search query term to the `text_pair` input.
-- The `output_map`  maps the model's score to a field named `rank_score` in each document.
+- The `output_map` parameter maps the model's score to a field named `rank_score` in each document.
-- The `model_input` formats the input for the model, ensuring it matches the structure expected by the Predict API.
+- The `model_input` parameter formats the input for the model, ensuring that it matches the structure expected by the Predict API.
-- The `one_to_one` parameter is set to `true`, ensuring that the model processes each document individually, rather than batching multiple documents together.
+- The `one_to_one` parameter is set to `true`, ensuring that the model processes each document individually rather than batching multiple documents together.
 - The `ignore_missing` parameter is set to `false`, causing the processor to fail if the mapped fields are missing from a document.
 - The `ignore_failure` parameter is set to `false`, causing the entire pipeline to fail if the ML inference processor encounters an error.

-The `rerank` processor is applied after the ML inference.
+The `rerank` processor is applied after ML inference.
 It reorders the documents based on the `rank_score` field generated by the ML model and then removes this field from the final results.

 **Step 3: Run the pipeline**

-Now, perform a search using the created pipeline:
+Now perform a search using the created pipeline:

 ```json
 GET /demo-index-0/_search?search_pipeline=my_rerank_pipeline